onepieceisawwanime/Pony_Town_Info/README.md

 ₓ˚. ୭ ˚○◦˚.˚◦○˚ ୧ .˚ₓ

-For some reason, a lot of times when I look at a OP pony town GitHub, I see a thing that says you don't w/ Lawlu shippers.
+For some reason, a lot of times when I look at a OP pony town GitHub, I see a thing that says you don't int w/ Lawlu shippers.
 I'm a Lawlu shipper.
 So if you don't like Lawlu shippers and don't want them near you, you dont have to int.